 Also a web-version will become available soon.

-Instruction clips and manuals for the last version will become available soon.
+Instruction clips and an english manual for the last version will become available soon.

-(when two players play the game they cannot mix Android and IOS!)
+Note: when two players play the game with two devices they cannot mix Android and IOS!